webtranslateit/webtranslateit/README.md

 Should you need to use another host or port, you can use the `-h` and `-p` options.
 For example: `wti server -p 1234`.

-You may want to run some commands before or after synching translations.
+You may want to run some commands before or after syncing translations.
 To do so, add in the `translation.yml` file the following:

     before_pull: "echo 'some unix command'"
     after_pull:  "touch tmp/restart.txt"

-`before_pull` and `after_pull` will respectively be executed before and after pulling your language files.
+`before_pull` and `after_pull` are respectively executed before and after pulling language files.

 ## Use Cases

+Here are some example commands for the most common scenarios.

 ### Upload a new master language file